STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Ethics Statement

-LLMs were used to discover related papers (via the deep research function), assist with coding (through the chat interface), and improve the grammar and wording of the manuscript (through the chat interface).
+LLMs were used to discover related papers (via the deep research function), assist with coding and data visualization, and improve the grammar and wording of the manuscript.
 All LLM-generated code and content were carefully inspected and validated by the authors to ensure accuracy and rigor.
 No LLMs were used for research ideation.